scrabbletank/farhome-rules/rulesdoc.md

 Add a proficiency die to the roll for every level above the 6th.

-#### Exorcism
-*6th level*
 ___
-- **Casting Time:** 8 AP
-- **Range:** Touch
-- **Duration:** instant

-You attempt to exorcise an undead, fiend, fey, or celestial creature, returning them to their home plane.
-This spell has no effect if the creature is on it's home plane of existence.
-The target makes a Charisma save vs your spellcasting, adding 2 superior dice if they are not under any conditions.
-On fail the creature is banished to their home plane, ending any posession or effects this creature was maintaining.

-Add a proficiency die to the roll for every level above the 6th.

 #### Divine Word
 *7th level*
-___
 - **Casting Time:** 9 AP
 - **Range:** 5
 - **Duration:** instant
 - **Damage Type:** Holy

 You invoke the name of your deity to smite any creatures in range that can hear you.
 All creatures targeted must make a Charisma save vs your religion check, on fail they gain the following depending on their remaining wounds, increasing the threshold by 1 for every crit rolled:

 - 8 wounds or fewer: blinded for 1 minute
 - 5 wounds or fewer: blinded and feared for 10 minutes